Stellar classification: Extended spectral types

 A number of new spectral types have been taken into use from newly discovered types of stars.

 Hot blue emission star classes

 Spectra of some very hot and bluish stars exhibit marked emission lines from carbon or nitrogen, or sometimes oxygen.

-Class W: Wolf–Rayet
+Class WR (or W): Wolf–Rayet

 Once included as type O stars, the Wolf–Rayet stars of class W or WR are notable for spectra lacking hydrogen lines.
 Instead their spectra are dominated by broad emission lines of highly ionized helium, nitrogen, carbon, and sometimes oxygen.
 They are thought to mostly be dying supergiants with their hydrogen layers blown away by stellar winds, thereby directly exposing their hot helium shells.
-Class W is further divided into subclasses according to the relative strength of nitrogen and carbon emission lines in their spectra (and outer layers).
+Class WR is further divided into subclasses according to the relative strength of nitrogen and carbon emission lines in their spectra (and outer layers).

 WR spectra range is listed below: